HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> only Reference({ResourceOrProfile})

 * <element> only Reference({ResourceOrProfile1} or {ResourceOrProfile2} or {ResourceOrProfile3}...)

+* <element> only Canonical({ResourceOrProfile})

+* <element> only Canonical({ResourceOrProfile1} or {ResourceOrProfile2} or {ResourceOrProfile3}...)
 ```

-Certain elements in FHIR offer a choice of data types using the [x] syntax.
+Certain elements in FHIR offer a choice of datatypes using the [x] syntax.
 Choices also frequently appear in references.
 For example, Condition.recorder has the choice Reference(Practitioner or PractitionerRole or Patient or RelatedPerson).
-In both cases, choices can be restricted in two ways: reducing the number or choices, and/or substituting a more restrictive data type or profile for one of the choices appearing in the parent profile or resource.
+In both cases, choices can be restricted in two ways: reducing the number or choices, and/or substituting a more restrictive datatype or profile for one of the choices appearing in the parent profile or resource.

-Following [standard profiling rules established in FHIR](https://www.hl7.org/fhir/R4/profiling.html), the data type(s) in a type rule MUST always be more restrictive than the original data type.
-For example, if the parent data type is Quantity, it can be replaced by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself), but cannot be replaced with Ratio, because Ratio is not a type of Quantity.
+Following [standard profiling rules established in FHIR](https://www.hl7.org/fhir/R4/profiling.html), the datatype(s) in a type rule MUST always be more restrictive than the original datatype.
+For example, if the parent datatype is Quantity, it can be replaced by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself), but cannot be replaced with Ratio, because Ratio is not a type of Quantity.
 Similarly, Condition.subject, defined as Reference(Patient or Group), can be constrained to Reference(Patient), Reference(Group), or Reference(us-core-patient), but cannot be restricted to Reference(RelatedPerson), since that is neither a Patient nor a Group.

 **Examples:**